KishoreMuruganantham/Dialog-Genie/README.md

 [MIT License](LICENSE)
 ```

-Make sure to replace `KishoreMuruganantham` with your actual GitHub username, and feel free to adjust any other sections as needed.
+Make sure to replace `KishoreMuruganantam` with your actual GitHub username.
+Feel free to adjust any other sections as needed to provide relevant information about your project.
+Additionally, if you have any specific instructions or guidelines for contributors, you can add them to the Contributing section.